Here are some samples of my works in graphite, charcoal, pastels, watercolours, acrylics, and oils.

 On the right the sun is setting behind Kar Dag, Koktebel, Crimea one evening in early May

-This pastel painting is the many faces of Grayson Perry.
-It was inspired when I viewed a video where he was explaining his relationship with his teddy bear "Alan Measles".
-It is a very complex relationship.
-Recently he introduced Alan as a diety when interviewed on TV.
+This pastel painting is of the many faces of Grayson Perry.
+It was inspired when I viewed a video during which he was explaining his relationship with his teddy bear "Alan Measles".
+It is a very complex relationship following on from his father's dissertion when he was a child.
+In another national TV interview he introduced the teddybear as a diety much to the presenters.

 It is pastel on handmade 300gm paper by Saunders Waterford measuring 57cm x 57cm.